HudsonAlpha/fmlrc2/README.md

 [ELECTOR](https://github.com/kamimrcht/ELECTOR) was used to evaluate the results.
 All fmlrc executions were run on a Macbook Pro with 2.2 GHz Intel Core i7 processor (8 cores) with 16 GB of RAM.
 Run times were gathered using Mac OSX `time`.
+All parameters were set to defaults except for `-C 10` in FMLRC v2.

 The following table summarizes the results.
 The actual corrections are _nearly_ identical (there are slight differences not reflected in summary metrics).